AAA3A-AAA3A/AAA3A-cogs/docs/cog_disurlvotestracker.rst

  Your Disurl authorization key, used to secure the Dashboard webhook.
 That's the key which you set on https://disurl.me/dashboard/server/GUILD_ID/webhooks.

 * ``[p]setdisurlvotestracker enabled <enabled>``
  Toggle the cog.
-WARNING: Red-Dashboard has to be installed and started for this to work.
+WARNING: Red-Web-Dashboard has to be installed and started for this to work.

 * ``[p]setdisurlvotestracker getdebugloopsstatus``
  Get an embed for check loop status.